alecchyi/Dress/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 ## AVOSCloud

-© Copyright 2013 AVOS Systems, Inc. See https://cn.avoscloud.com/terms.html
+Copyright 2015 LeanCloud, Inc. See https://leancloud.cn/terms.html

 ## AVOSCloudSNS

-© Copyright 2013 AVOS Systems, Inc. See https://cn.avoscloud.com/terms.html
+Copyright 2015 LeanCloud, Inc. See https://leancloud.cn/terms.html

 ## AVOSCloudUI

 © Copyright 2013 AVOS Systems, Inc. See https://cn.avoscloud.com/terms.html

+## Google-Mobile-Ads-SDK

+Copyright 2011 Google Inc. All Rights Reserved.

 ## MBProgressHUD

-Copyright (c) 2013 Matej Bukovinski
+Copyright (c) 2009-2015 Matej Bukovinski

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal